paulsboutique3d/M41A-Electronics-KB/README.md

 ## Wire lengths

-Wire lengths have been cut to ±2 mm tolerance.
 All lengths are measured end‑to‑end, excluding connector pin depth.

 | Loom  | no wires| From             | To                  | Length (mm) |
 |-------|---------|------------------|---------------------|-------------|